-- Proof of Ownership: a document to determine the ownership of the national historic site by the organization.
+- Proof of Ownership: a document to determine the ownership of the heritage place by the organization.
 Acceptable documents may include a copy of deed, tax records, mortgage agreement, insurance policy for the address showing the owner, property tax bill and land title or survey.
-Documents must clearly indicate the name of the national historic site with the civic address along with the organization's legal name. - Proof of Not-For-Profit Status: you will need to provide letters patent, articles or documents of incorporation or governance documents, which clearly substantiate the organization's not-for-profit incorporation status under the new Canada Not-for-profit Corporations Act now in force, under the provisions of the Canada Corporations Act, Part II until October 17, 2014, or under corresponding provincial or territorial legislation.
+Documents must clearly indicate the designation name of the heritage place with the civic address along with the organization's legal name. - Proof of Not-For-Profit Status: you will need to provide letters patent, articles or documents of incorporation or governance documents, which clearly substantiate the organization's not-for-profit incorporation status under Part II the new Canada Not-for-profit Corporations Act or under corresponding provincial or territorial legislation.
 You can provide a copy of your not-for-profit corporation's profile printed directly from the issuing government corporation database Website (federal or provincial).
 Alternately, non-profit status can be provided in the auditor's note from the organization's audited financial statements that states the purpose/status of the organization (notes from unaudited financial statements will not be accepted). - Financial Statements: you must submit recent financial statements that are either audited (with a notice to reader, review engagement or auditor's report) or un-audited.
 Typically, financial statements include at least the following three statements: balance sheet or statement of financial position, income statement or statement of activities as well as statement of cash flows.
 For the purposes of the Program, financial statements should consist at minimum of a balance sheet and an income statement for the most recent fiscal period. - Estimates: indicative estimates, or Class C estimates, are required for all projects.
 These should provide a rough cost projection used for budget planning purposes in the early stages of concept development of the project.
 Only estimates prepared by contractors, architectural firms/experts or conservation firms/experts will be accepted for the proposed work. - Technical Documents: attach sketches, drawings, plans, condition assessments, conservation plans, etc. that illustrate the current state of the property and the proposed work (e.g. site plan, floor plans, sections and elevations (if appropriate) as well as details and illustrative sketches and renderings of the proposed work).
 Identify the location of new elements on plans, sections and elevations and number all documents.